 ReactionsYou are allowed a reaction when you are targeted by an attack.
-You are also allowed one reaction a round to an event within your speed.
-A reaction is an action that is triggered by an external event.
-The only Reaction that allows spell use is a Special Ability, where you have set up a trigger before hand.
+You are also allowed one Ready Action a round to an event.
+A Ready Action is an action that is triggered by an external event.

 - Block: reaction to an attack where you try to stop the attack from hitting you.
 Must roll a d20 for Block and beat the roll of the attack.
 Some attacks, like spells or grenades, are impossible to block.
 Good role playing and DM's discretion can subvert this.